CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands/data_management.md

       - `modify_object`: Allows modification (write) of the data object or collection.
       - `own`: Grants ownership of the data object or collection.

-## :material-file-arrow-left-right-outline: Make a Collections (directories) in the Data Store
+## :material-file-arrow-left-right-outline: Make a Collections (directories)

 1. **Create a new collection:**
    ```sh